Amfetaminil

 Amfetaminil (also known as amphetaminil, N-cyanobenzylamphetamine, and AN-1; brand name Aponeuron) is a stimulant drug derived from amphetamine, which was developed in the 1970s and used for the treatment of obesity, ADHD, and narcolepsy.
 It has largely been withdrawn from clinical use following problems with abuse.
 The drug is a prodrug to amphetamine.

+Chemistry

 Stereochemistry

 Amfetaminil is a molecule with two stereogenic centers.
 Thus, four different stereoisomers exist: